 - I’ve been using SLP Toolkit and LOVE it!
 Is there a way to organize or re-order the Progress Monitoring Tools when they are given to a student?
 At this time you cannot organize the order of the assessments, but this is a great suggestion that we will note for consideration in future development.

 - How much is the full version of SLP Toolkit?
 The monthly rate is $19 per month, or the yearly rate is $180 per year.
+(This info was originally shared in January 2017 - check site or email us for current pricing.)

 - Can you apply for multiple licenses with SLP Toolkit?
 SLP Toolkit is available on a subscription basis per user.
 Group discounts are available for purchases of 5 or more subscriptions.